1414C/lw/README.md

 - [ ] INFO, WARNING, ERROR, FATAL, SUCCESS, REQUEST
 - [ ] look at standard log formats
 - [ ] design to hookup easily to `https://goaccess.io`
+- [ ] consider an approach where message format can be specified (call location/line)